PizzaPartyInc/Nest-GraphQl-ResolveProperty-Args-Problem/README.md

 }
 ```

-    - I this case, value will be available inside info parameter, variableValues property
+- In this case, value will be available inside info parameter, variableValues property